 - Since 2000, the annual prevalence of marijuana use among college students reached a recent high point of 36% in 2001, declined to 30% in 2006, and then increased to 35% in 2012.

-Other research has demonstrated that the highest use of marijuana levels were reported with first year college students and declining with each year following.
+Other research has demonstrated that the highest use of marijuana levels was reported with first-year college students and declining with each year following.

 Marijuana use has also been more commonly used at the beginning or end of the academic year, giving rise to the idea that students may be more prone to use this illicit drug when enforcement is not as concentrated .